Welcome to the personal website of Davis Remmel. I try to put interesting stuff here, so please look around.

 I am an enthusiastic proponent of Free

 Software: one can't have a free society without controlling the computers that control us.
 I've supported Bernie Sanders and Howie Hawkins; please vote with me to elect him as President and put honest people in power.
 Knowing how wrong this world is breaks me into tears, but so does the grandeur of Nature in a different kind of way.

 Computing drives my inspiration, philosophical and spiritual beliefs.
-Currently, I hack in Smalltalk and
+Currently hacking in Smalltalk and

 Python, I am a capable programmer in lots

-My favorite languages are those which recurse and reflect, because I find their symmetries and semantics simple, and
+My favorites are those which recurse and reflect, because I find their symmetries and semantics simple, and